EnviroDIY/LearnEnviroDIY/_episodes/06-PlatformIO_MonitorSensors.md

 When you are testing sensors in the Modular Sensors sketches, the serial monitor will help you confirm that all of your sensors are working correctly, which is an extremely useful thing.

 ### Oh hey!
 There's a sensor on the Mayfly!
-- Your next task is to run Example_03_Mayfly_temp.
-We did not put it in the platformio.ini file for you.
+- Your next task is to run `Example_03_Mayfly_temp.ino`.
+We did not put it in the `platformio.ini` file for you.
 Please add it to the "ini" file, save, Build, Upload, and run it on the serial monitor.
   - Notes:
     - You can either type the file name into the "ini" file, or right-click on the directory (not the .ino file!) for Example 3 and select "Copy Project Path" (possibly two-finger click on MacOS, depending on your settings) and paste that into the "ini" file.
     - The baud rate in the sketch is different and you need to manually select it when you start the serial monitor.